|

 73' 4" (880").

-This is measured at the designed waterline, or where the water will be with the designed load on the boat.
+This is measured at the designed water line, or where the water will be with the designed load on the boat.

 It is located between station 0 (68") to station 10 (948").
 Stations are 88" length divisions along the LWL and are used on the lines plan for cross-sectional lines.
-See the framing page for details.
+See the Hull page for details.

 |